twitwi/slidev-addon-ultracharger-demo/slides.md

 - TODO: allow specifying ease-in-out etc (like duration)
 - TODO: ^ maybe need special steps that set defaults for all coming steps (as in the original @anim)
-- TODO: not necessarily possible: fix the @steps issue with opacity animation on nested elements
+- TODO: not necessarily possible: fix the @step issue with opacity animation on nested elements
 - TODO: might use [:nth-child(... of ...)](https://caniuse.com/?search=nth-child%20of) when/if available in browsers
 - TODO: implement viewBox-like anim for non-SVG